scds/text-analysis-2/overview.md

 Most computational text analysis methods, including NER, first involve tokenizing the data - or segmenting the text into tokens - so that each word can be examined individually.
 If you completed the “[Pre-processing Digitized Texts](https://scds.github.io/text-analysis-1)” workshop, you tokenized a text document in OpenRefine to make it possible to correct multiple errors with one operation.
 When performing computational text analysis, tokenization is done by the natural language processing system.

-Once we can approach texts at the level of the word, other processing tasks in the text analysis workflow can then be performed such as:
+Once we are able to approach texts at the level of the word, we can then perform other pre-processing tasks in the text analysis workflow such as those described below.

 ### Stop word removal